stat133-sp19/hw-stat133-yangluanne/workout01/report/workout01-luanne-yang.md

 | Stephen Curry  |   1250|   584|    46.72000|
 | Draymond Green |    578|   245|    42.38754|

-Out of the total 1250 shots, Curry made approximately 46.72% of the shots.
+Out of a total of 1250 shots, Curry made approximately 46.72% of the shots.
 Klay Thompson was not far behind Curry.
 During the season, he made a total of 1220 shots with a 47.13% success rate.
-This makes sense because as the shooting guard, Thompson’s most important job is to score points.
-Draymond made 578 shots with an accuracy of 42.39% and Durant made 915 shots with an accuracy of 54.10%.
-Second only to Durant, Iguodala scores atleast one point 51.75% of the times he attempts a shot.
+Green made 578 shots with an accuracy of 42.39% and Durant made 915 shots with an accuracy of 54.10%.
+Second only to Durant, Iguodala scored 51.75% of the his shots.
 Even though Curry and Thompson appeared to have contributed the most to the team, in reality, neither of them had a shot percentage over 50%.
 While Iguodala, who did not shoot as often during the season, had a higher accuracy than both Curry and Thompson.

 #### 2PT Effective Shooting % by Players